-- Select "Navigation".
+- 1. Select "Navigation".
 "New destination" is highlighted.

-- 2. Press the MINI joystick.
+- Press the MINI joystick.

 - Select "Information".

-- 4. Select location:
+- Select location:

 - "On destination"

 - "On location"

 - "On a new destination"

-- Press the MINI joystick. - Make your selection, e.g. "Hotels and restaurants", and press the MINI joystick. - If necessary, enter any search criteria, e.g. the maximum distance from your current location.
+- Press the MINI joystick. - 6.
+Select the one you want, e.g. "Hotels and restaurants" and press the MINI joystick. - 7.
+If necessary, enter any search criteria, e.g. the maximum distance from your current location.

-- Select "<Start search>" and press the MINI joystick. - Destinations are shown on the Control Display. - Select a destination and press the MINI joystick.
+- Select "<Start search>" and press the MINI joystick.
+Destinations are shown on the Control Dis- - 9.
+Select a destination and press the MINI joystick.

-- The scope of information and symbols depends on the particular navigation DVD.◀ - 10.
-Select a menu item: - ▶ To transfer the address to the destination list and start destination guidance: - → Select the symbol and press the MINI joystick. - To establish a telephone connection: Select the symbol and press the MINI joystick.

-- To start a new search: Select the symbol and press the MINI iovstick.
+The scope of information and symbols depends on the particular navigation DVD.◀ joystick.

+- 10. Select a menu item: - To transfer the address to the destination list and start destination guidance: - → Select the symbol and press the MINI joystick. - To establish a telephone connection: Select the symbol and press the MINI joystick. - To display additional destinations: ◆ Select the symbol and press the MINI - To start a new search: Select the symbol and press the MINI iovstick.